Babydoll Breed Standard

-MUZZLE AND FACE - The wide muzzle gives the Babydoll its classic smiling look and makes it an efficient grazer.
-Colour of the fleece and hair on the muzzle should be a shade from very light tan to brown to cinnamon to mousy grey with even colours preferred.
-Blends of similar shades are acceptable.
-On an adult sheep, the short coloured fleece and hair on the face should ideally cover the entire muzzle and extend from the corners of the mouth to a rounded point between the eyes.
-The fleece on the cheeks, forehead and around the eyes should not be so long as to obstruct vision.
+MUZZLE AND FACE - Full, not too long from eyes to nose.
+The fleece and hair on the muzzle should be even coloured from very light tan to cinnamon or mousey grey, ideally covering the entire muzzle, extending from the corners of the mouth to a rounded point between the eyes.
+The fleece should not be so long as to obstruct vision.

-EARS - Should be set level with the head and be of medium size, covered with short wool.
+EARS - Set level with the head and of medium size, covered with short wool.

-NECK - Wide at base, strong and well set on shoulder.
+NECK - Wide at base, short, strong and well set on shoulder.

-LEGS - Forelegs and hindlegs should be short and well placed at the corners.
-Hindlegs should be full and well let down.
-Lower leg fleece colour is similar to muzzle colour and extending from the feet to about the knees where it meets the body fleece.
+LEGS - Forelegs should be short and well placed at the corners.
+Hindlegs should be short, full and well let down.
+Lower leg fleece colour is similar to muzzle colour and extending from the feet to the knees where it meets the body fleece.

-SHOULDERS - Should be well laid into the ribs and level to the back.
+SHOULDERS - Well laid into the ribs and level to the back.
 The width at the shoulders should be less than the width at the hips to facilitate easy lambing.

 BACK - Level from shoulder to tail with only a slight slope of the croup.
 Overall body length should be slightly longer than tall.